Kate B. Nooner

 Specialization in Teaching

-Dr. Kate Brody Nooner is passionate about teaching and mentoring, offering undergraduate courses from statistics to abnormal psychology and graduate courses in clinical supervision.
-Her pedagogy focuses on transforming complex or challenging topics into engaging, relevant, and applicable learning experiences grounded in strong theoretical frameworks.
+Dr. Kate Brody Nooner is passionate about teaching and mentoring, offering a range of undergraduate courses from statistics to abnormal psychology as well as graduate courses in clinical supervision.
+Infusing her teaching with a liberal arts ethos, her pedagogy focuses on transforming complex or challenging topics into engaging, relevant, and applicable high-impact learning experiences grounded in strong theoretical frameworks.

-As director of the Trauma and Resilience Lab, she provides individualized, hands-on research opportunities, guiding students from project conception to clear, compelling presentation.
-She mentors undergraduates through directed individual studies and honors theses, and graduate students through master’s theses and doctoral dissertations—finding great joy in helping them bring ideas to life.
+As director of the Trauma and Resilience Lab, she provides individualized, hands-on opportunities for exploration, guiding students from project conception to a compelling outcome.
+She mentors undergraduates through directed individual studies and honors theses, and graduate students through master’s theses and doctoral dissertations—finding great joy in helping students bring ideas to life.

 Research Interests

-Dr. Nooner’s research in mental health promotion lies at the intersection of alcohol use, trauma, and neuroscience.
-She has published over 70 peer-reviewed articles and presented at more than 60 national and international conferences.
+Dr. Nooner’s scholarly work lies in mental health promotion at the intersection of alcohol use, trauma, and neuroscience.
+She has published over 80 scholarly articles and presented at more than 100 national and international conferences and invited presentations.

-As principal investigator on multiple NIH- and NSF-funded grants totaling millions in external support, she leads UNCW’s Trauma and Resilience Laboratory, engaging undergraduate, master’s, and Ph.D. students in hands-on research.
-Her projects include identifying biomarkers for underage binge drinking in adolescents and contributing to the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA).
+As principal investigator on multiple NIH- and NSF-funded grants totaling millions in external support, she leads UNCW’s Trauma and Resilience Laboratory, engaging undergraduate, master’s, and Ph.D. students in hands-on research and community service.
+Her work includes prevention of binge drinking in adolescents and contributing to the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA.org).

 Professional Service

-Dr. Kate Brody Nooner is committed to service within both the university and the broader academic community.
+Dr. Kate Brody Nooner is committed to service within the university and the broader community.
 At UNCW, she has held leadership roles including Vice President of the Faculty Senate, advancing shared governance.
-She serves on the North Carolina Psychology Licensing Board, contributing to the regulation of the profession in the state.
+She serves on the North Carolina Psychology Licensing Board, contributing to the regulation of the profession and protection of public safety in the state.

-Nationally, Dr. Nooner is Editor-in-Chief of the Journal of Health Service Psychology, where she has strengthened the journal’s impact and scope.
-She has also served as a reviewer and panelist for the National Institutes of Health, a site visitor for the American Psychological Association’s accreditation of clinical psychology doctoral programs, and a board member for the American Board of Professional Psychology Foundation.
+Nationally, Dr. Nooner served as Editor-in-Chief of the Journal of Health Service Psychology, where she strengthened the journal’s impact for health service psychologists in direct clinical practice.
+She has also served as a reviewer and panelist for the National Institutes of Health, a site visitor for the American Psychological Association’s Commission on Accreditation of clinical psychology doctoral programs, and a board member for the American Board of Professional Psychology Foundation.

 Community Engagement

-Dr. Nooner is the founding director of the General Psychotherapy and Assessment Clinic, UNCW’s first community clinic for its Clinical Psychology Ph.D. program.
-This vital resource provides affordable assessment and treatment services to the community while training doctoral students in evidence-based practice.
+Dr. Nooner cares deeply about increasing access and understanding related to mental health.
+She is the founding director of the General Psychotherapy and Assessment Clinic, UNCW’s first community clinic for its Clinical Psychology Ph.D. program.
+This vital resource provides affordable treatment services to the community while training doctoral students in evidence-based practice.
 She has also created international opportunities for doctoral students to deliver mental health education abroad.
-Under her leadership, the clinic has secured significant donor funding, expanding its services and reach.
+Under her leadership, the clinic has secured significant donor funding, expanding its services and reach in the community.

 She has built strong partnerships with New Hanover County Health and Human Services to address adolescent mental health needs, and has volunteered her expertise for the Osher Lifelong Learning Institute, leading wellness and resilience programs for older adults.
-Dr. Nooner’s work bridges academic training with real-world impact, advancing access to psychological care, and decreasing mental health stigma.
+Dr. Nooner’s work as a licensed and board-certified clinical psychologist bridges academic excellence with real-world impact, advancing access to psychological care, and decreasing mental health stigma.

 Honors & Awards